 If your objection is disallowed and you exercise your appeal rights, provided there is a genuine dispute, the ATO may continue to defer recovery action provided you pay 50 per cent of the amount in dispute.
 This amount is refundable, with interest, if you succeed.
 If you are not successful, the GIC applies to late payments (see “Penalties, interest charges and offences relating to tax returns”).

 If you receive a tax refund due to a successful objection, review or appeal, you will be entitled to interest on the amount of the refund for the period in which the tax was overpaid.
 Any interest received in this way will form a part of your assessable income, though the refunded tax does not.

-The ATO may grant an extension of time (essentially, postponing actions to recover tax payable), though this would not normally exceed three months and will not go beyond 15 June in the tax year the assessment is issued.
-The ATO will need to be satisfied that valid reasons exist to justify the extension and you will also have to pay GIC.
+The ATO may grant an extension of time (essentially, postponing actions to recover tax payable).
+This extension would not normally exceed three months and will not go beyond 15 June in the tax year the assessment is issued.
+The ATO needs to be satisfied that valid reasons exist to justify the extension and you will also have to pay GIC.

 Hence, when you request an extension of time, or permission to pay by instalments, you should prepare a statement that outlines:

 • your tax file number, the assessment number, the tax year, the amount of tax involved, and the due date for payment;

 • a brief statement of reasons for the application, including your financial position; and

 • an offer to pay by a specific date or by instalments beginning and ending on a specific date.

 Ideally, you should make an application at least 10 days before the due date for payment but the ATO may extend this time.
 If you are seeking an extension for more than six months, you should supply the ATO with a statement of your assets and liabilities and other information.
 Because different parts of the ATO deal with objections and applications for time to pay, these two matters should be kept separate.
 You should write two letters, one for the objection and one for the time-to-pay application.